Kyle-Law/devium/README.md

 # :computer: Devium

 ## Intro
-This is rails clone to facebook.
+This is rails clone to Facebook.

 ## Live Version
 The live version of this project is [Devium](https://deviumio.herokuapp.com/).